Daniel-KM/Omeka-S-module-Ark/README.md

 TODO
 ----

-- Integrate the script to create arks from Omeka 2.
+- [ ] Integrate the script to create arks from Omeka 2.
-- Manage the policy statement by item.
+- [ ] Manage the policy statement by item.
-- Let the choice to link ark to the file or to the record.
+- [ ] Let the choice to link ark to the file or to the record.
+- [ ] Integrate the new composer package to create noids with xml or sql.

 Warning